josephernest/EasyVolcaSample/README.md

 EasyVolcaSample is a lightweight tool that allows to easily upload .wav files to the Korg Volca Sample.

-To use this tool, *the only file you need* is `EasyVolcaSample.exe`.
+To use this tool, *the only file you need* is [EasyVolcaSample.exe](http://josephernest.github.io/EasyVolcaSample/EasyVolcaSample.exe).

 How to use it?
 ----